-The West of England Combined Authority and Local Enterprise Partnership are committed to supporting our region’s residents and businesses through coronavirus.
+The West of England Combined Authority and Local Enterprise Partnership (LEP) are committed to supporting our region’s residents and businesses through coronavirus.
+We’re working together with our Recovery Taskforce to lead the region’s recovery plan.

-- Put together a recovery plan, including measures to help businesses adapt to the new economic landscape and improve resilience, as well as support for residents to develop new skills, training and employment opportunities.
+Our recovery plan, led by the Recovery Taskforce, includes measures to help businesses adapt to the new economic landscape and improve resilience, as well as support for residents to develop new skills, training and employment opportunities.

 Monitoring economic impact